 When completed source code will be released on GitLab under the GNU GENERAL PUBLIC LICENSE Version 3.
 Images (except for the copyright identity brand marks of gripfastartworks.com and the TVMSP logo) are copyleft under the Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
 Learn more here about the CC BY-SA 4.0 here.

 There are many resources available including RationalPainting.org, Oriane Lima's Munsell Color Studies and Art, Andrew Werth's Virtual Munsell Color Wheel, Classical Lab's Munsell DG and KSGc's Munsell Color Chart...all great tools with tremendous value whose authors should be praised for their expertise and generosity.

-The Munsell color tools presented here at GFA are simple tools to understand and share the Munsell color space in the most open and accessible way possible with mobile-friendly design.
+The best way to study Munsell color is to actually make a string of color spheres or even a mobile but that can be expensive.
+Virtualizing the color spheres is economical and a great tool for instructors to distribute among students.
+Further, the Munsell color tools presented here at GFA are simple to understand in the most accessible way possible with mobile-friendly design.
 They are instruments for learning targeting the professional artist, the amateur, students and interested laypeople.